 Dangerous.
 Requires specialist knowledge/skill to handle.

-Significantly smaller than their enormous forest-dwelling cousins, mature adults measure only 6.8 ft from snout to tail, stand 1.6 ft tall at the hip, and weigh up to 19 kg.
-Lesser Plains Raptors nevertheless share many of the same anatomical features.
-The males plumage is considerably more brilliant than the female’s, and the males have a distinct crest of long feathers atop their heads.
-The females, meanwhile, are larger.
+Significantly smaller than their enormous forest-dwelling cousins, mature Lesser Plains Raptors measure just 6.8 feet from snout to tail, stand about 1.6 feet tall at the hip, and weigh up to 19 kilograms.
+Despite their size, they share many of the same anatomical features.
+Males are distinguished by their vivid plumage and a prominent crest of elongated feathers atop the head.
+Females, by contrast, are more subdued in coloration but noticeably larger.

-Unlike the Greater Forest Raptors, Lesser Plains Raptors do not mate for life, but rather choose a new mate each year.
-They live in large flocks of 10 to 30 individuals, most commonly on the open, grassy flatlands of Aeslend and Ehiasall, and are cathemeral by nature, most active around dawn and dusk.
-They feed primarily on small lizards, rodents and bird eggs.
+Unlike the monogamous Greater Forest Raptors, Lesser Plains Raptors do not mate for life.
+Instead, they select new partners each breeding season.
+They live in large flocks ranging from 10 to 30 individuals and are commonly found on the open, grassy flatlands of Aeslend and Ehiasall.
+Cathemeral by nature, they are most active during the twilight hours of dawn and dusk.
+Their diet consists primarily of small lizards, rodents, and bird eggs.

 Classification: XXXX